ezackr/TrattoUtil/README.md

 ## 2. Data

+All fine-tuning occurs in the llama-recipes repository.
+To fine-tune on the oracles or tokens dataset, there must be a few adjustments to various data management files.

 ### 2.1.
 Add a data configuration scheme

 Append the following data classes to the [datasets](https://github.com/facebookresearch/llama-recipes/blob/main/src/llama_recipes/configs/datasets.py) file in llama-recipes.